babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

-- For Dental products, the most used brand is Bakson's Homeopathy having average rating of 2.9
+- For Dental products, the most used brand is Bakson's Homeopathy with average rating of 2.9

 ![Brand analysis](https://github.com/ankitpal154/Capstone_project/assets/139064260/d5f9a4f3-c7d2-4658-8bd9-4459ffaa5ade)